ibm-cloud-docs/containers/ts-storage-vpc-file-snapshot-restore.md

 {: tsCauses}

-1. Delete the Kubernetes objects like the PVC, volumesnapshot and volumesnapshotcontent
+1. Delete the Kubernetes objects like the PVC, volume snapshot and volume snapshot content

 	```sh
 	kubectl delete pvc PVC